twalmsley/hqdm_model_extension_example/README.md

 This project builds a JAR file with a small extension to the main HQDM model provided by MagmaCore.
-It provides an SPI Service that can be detected by MagmaCore as a model extenstion, and provides the `UkLimitedCompany` entity type as a subtype of `Organization`.
+It provides an SPI Service that can be detected by MagmaCore as a model extenstion, and provides the `UkLimitedCompany` entity type as a subtype of `Organization`, and the `UkSoftwareDevelopmentCompany` as a subtype of `UkLimitedCompany`.
 This allows MagmaCore to be extended without changing the core library.

 # How to Use